-- 376ED.-(1) Any person of or above 18 years of age (A) shall be guilty of an offence if - (a) for the purpose of obtaining sexual gratification or of causing another person (B) humiliation, alarm or distress, A intentionally engages in an activity; - (b) the activity is sexual;
+- 376ED.-(1) Any person of or above 18 years of age (A) shall be guilty of an offence if - (a) for the purpose of obtaining sexual gratification or of causing another person (B) humiliation, alarm or distress, A intentionally engages in an activity;

-- (c) A engages in the activity - (i) when B is present or is in a place from which A can be observed; and - (ii) knowing or believing that B is aware, or intending that B should be aware, that A is engaging in it;
+- (b) the activity is sexual; - (c) A engages in the activity - (i) when B is present or is in a place from which A can be observed; - (ii) when either A or B is or both are in Singapore; and - (iii) knowing or believing that B is aware, or intending that B should be aware, that A is engaging in it; - (d) B is below 16 years of age; and - (e) A does not reasonably believe that B is of or above 16 years of age. - (2) Any person of or above 18 years of age (A) shall be guilty of an offence if - (a) for the purpose of obtaining sexual gratification or of causing another person (B) humiliation, alarm or distress, A intentionally causes B to observe an image; - (b) the image is sexual; - (c) B is below 16 years of age; - (d) A does not reasonably believe that B is of or above 16 years of age; and - (e) either A or B is or both are in Singapore. - (3) A person who is guilty of an offence under this section shall - (a) in the case where the offence is committed against a victim who is below 14 years of age and A does not reasonably believe that B is of or above that age, be punished with imprisonment for a term which may extend to 3 years, or with fine, or with both; or - (b) in any other case, be punished with imprisonment for a term which may extend to one year, or with fine, or with both.

-- (d) B is below 16 years of age; and - (e) A does not reasonably believe that B is of or above 16 years of age. - (2) Any person of or above 18 years of age (A) shall be guilty of an offence if - (a) for the purpose of obtaining sexual gratification or of causing another person (B) humiliation, alarm or distress, A intentionally causes B to observe an image; - (b) the image is sexual; - (c) B is below 16 years of age; and - (d) A does not reasonably believe that B is of or above 16 years of age. - (3) A person who is guilty of an offence under this section shall - (a) in the case where the offence is committed against a victim who is below 14 years of age and A does not reasonably believe that B is of or above that age, be punished with imprisonment for a term which may extend to 3 years, or with fine, or with both; or - (b) in any other case, be punished with imprisonment for a term which may extend to one year, or with fine, or with both. - (4) No person shall be guilty of an offence under this section against B if B is his or her spouse with the consent of that spouse.
+(4) No person shall be guilty of an offence under this section against B if B is his or her spouse with the consent of that spouse.